 Jump in, roll some dice and have fun when the big day arrives!

-Most Discord games rely on theater-of-the-mind and your imagination, and you can roll dice in the chat channel using Avrae, the official D&D Beyond dice bot.
+Most games through Discord or online rely on theater-of-the-mind and your imagination, and you can roll dice in the chat channel using Avrae, the official D&D Beyond dice bot.
+Sometimes, Dungeon Masters might use other platforms or virtual tabletops such as Fantasy Grounds, Roll20 to share visual aids like maps and grids.

 Be sure to let your Dungeon Master know if you need help at any point during the game, or if there’s something you’re unfamiliar with.